danielwillgeorge/bw_email_server/README.md

 4. I could have organized the code a little bit better.
 In a real production app, we would have directories for "tests", "configurations" and the like.
 It turned out that Python's imports seem to have changed with the latest version of Python 3, and I didn't have the time to investigate why certain module imports were failing.
-Since the service rests on only six files, I thought that it wouldn't be too unorganized to include everything in one directory, although, in production this would look very different.
+Since the service rests on only seven small files, I thought that it wouldn't be too unorganized to include everything in one directory, although, in production this would look very different.
 5. In writing the data schema, I elected to use a different key attribute than the word "from", which makes sense given an email, but is actually a protected word in the Python language!
 Therefore, additional logic needed to be